iCrawl/discord-vscode/README.md

 * Shows what you are editing in VSCode with no bullsh*t involved
 * Support for over 70 of the most popular languages
 * Enable/Disable Rich Presence for individual workspaces (enabled by default)
-* Automatic reconnect after losing internet or a discord restart/crash. (defaults to 20 reconnect attempts)
+* Automatic reconnect after losing internet or a discord restart/crash (defaults to 20 reconnect attempts)
 * Custom string support
+* Respects Discords 15sec limit when it comes to updating your status

 ## The rich presence won't show after my PC has been put to sleep / after I lost internet!
 It will only attempt to reconnect 20 times.
 After it hit that threshold you will have to manually enable it again.